12 Sights in Messina, Italy (with Map and Images)

 6. Chiesa di Santa Caterina di Valverde

-The church of Santa Caterina di Valverde, also known as the church of Santa Caterina Vergine e Martire, is a place of worship in Messina, located in Via Centonze near Via Garibaldi.
-Belonging to the Archdiocese of Messina-Lipari-Santa Lucia del Mela, Vicariate of Messina Centro under the patronage of Our Lady of the Letter, Archpriest of Messina, Parish of Santa Caterina di Valverde.
+The church of Santa Caterina di Valverde, also the church of Santa Caterina Vergine e Martire, is a place of worship in Messina located in Via Centonze near Via Garibaldi.
+Belonging to the archdiocese of Messina-Lipari-Santa Lucia del Mela, vicariate of Messina Centro under the patronage of the Madonna della Lettera, archpriesthood of Messina, parish of Santa Caterina di Valverde.

 7. Chiesa del Carmine